bloomingful/kolehi-niyo/README.md

 # Kolehi-Niyo

-A Flutter prototype made by Green Squad for Diliman Solutions Challenge '21.
+An Android application project made by team Green Squad with Google's Flutter for Diliman Solutions Challenge '21.

 ## Screenshots